The ACCESS model will enable new community and locally owned generation that otherwise could not connect to the grid.

 The field trial aspect of the project will be based on the Isle of Mull in Argyll and Bute.

-The project will run for two years (April 15-April 17), with installations scheduled to commence in September 2015.
+The project will run for three years (April 15-April 18), with installations scheduled to commence in September 2015 and live generation following due to start from April 2017.

 - To demonstrate real time balancing of renewable generation (a 400kW community owned hydro generator) and distributed demand from local homes and businesses.